How To Order

 Honda XRV Trail Riders Club

-‘Under Asian Skies’ is the sequel to his first book ‘Into Africa’ and is similarly packed with adventure… and once again those adventures demand that Sam’s Guardian Angel is on hand to work overtime.
+‘Under Asian Skies’ is the sequel to his first book ‘Into Africa’ and is similarly packed with adventure.
+Once again those adventures demand that Sam’s Guardian Angel is on hand to work overtime.

 BMW Owners News – Northern America